ziyu-guo/diffusers/docs/source/en/optimization/smoothcache.md

 ### Usage - Inference

-Inspired by [DeepCache](https://raw.githubusercontent.com/horseee/DeepCache), implemented zero-intrusion helper class to control the caching behavior of the pipeline.
+Inspired by [DeepCache](https://raw.githubusercontent.com/horseee/DeepCache), we implemented zero-intrusion helper class to control the caching behavior of the pipeline.

 Generally, only a few additional lines needs to be added to the sampler scripts to enable/disable SmoothCache: